swisscom/cf-default-app-go/README.md

 # CF Default App Go

-The default Go app that will be pushed into the Swisscom Application cloud if no source code is provided.
+The default Go app that will be pushed into the Swisscom Application Cloud if no source code is provided.

 ## Run locally